Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Larry Bird is a famous basketball player, but 'bird' can also imply flight or movement, misleadingly connecting it to 'navigate'
+Larry Bird is a famous basketball player, but 'bird' can also sound like a type of dog

-Seems like: MULTI-TIME NBA MVPS → Actually: NAVIGATE THROUGH, AS A RIVER
+Seems like: NAVIGATE THROUGH, AS A RIVER → Actually: HOMOPHONES OF KINDS OF DOGS, FAMILIARLY

 Browse by Date